-↓ ↑ Which projects would you most like to see incorporated into the Mitigation Ad Please rank your top three.
-Ranking Poll ction Plan?
-Clean out drainage infrastructure regularly (inlets, pipes, culverts) 1.6 Provide information to property owners on ways to address/protect flooding in the neighborhoods and homes Clean up waterways (trash and vegetation) (Burton Creek and Carter Creek) 0.9 Reduce impervious surface cover for new developments and re-development 0.8 Expand drainage capacity near creeks and update existing infrastructure 0.7 6.
-Further manage runoff from new construction 0.6 Seek further opportunities for green space and open space 0.5 Additional warning signs for flooded areas and frequently flooded areas 0.3 slido l 9 City of Bryan, TX FMP FMPC Meeting 3
+17 Which projects would you most like to see incorporated into the Mitigation Acti Please rank your top three. on Plan?
+Austrieg from III KX votes III-11 participante 1.
+Clean out drainage infrastructure regularly (inlets, pipes, culverts) 1.6 Provide information to property owners on ways to address/protect flooding in their neighborhoods and homes 0.9 3.
+Clean up weterways (trash and vegetation) (Burton Creek and Carter Creek) 0.8 4.
+Reduce impervious surface cover for new developments and re-development 0.7 5.
+Expand drainage capacity near creeks and update existing infrastructure Coperio energia capacity new creeks and aparts cashing inness active 0.6 a construction of the second se 6.
+Further manage runoff from new construction the second se 0.5 Seek further opportunities for green space and open space • 0.5 5.
+Additional warning signs for flooded areas and frequently flooded areas • 0.3 slido - and - 9 City of Bryan, TX FMD PADC Meeting &